Burnsedia/burnsedia.github.io/src/content/blog/bulkpost-2-agentic-ai-social-media.md

 ## Next step

-Use [boomerbill](https://boomerbill.net) to tie social output to pipeline and invoice outcomes.
+Use this system to tie social output to pipeline and invoice outcomes.

 Get weekly implementation notes from this rebuild on the [newsletter](/newsletter).